Aims of our Research Funding

 The research we support focuses on child health including problems affecting pregnancy, childbirth, babies, children and young people.

-Within this we support a broad spectrum of research with the objective of preventing disease and disability and of alleviating physical disability.
+Within this we support a broad spectrum of research with the objective of preventing and treating disease and disability.

 Our emphasis is on clinical research or research at the interface between clinical and basic science.
 We pride ourselves on the fact that our research is innovative and of a high standard as judged by rigorous peer review.